EU-ECDC/PooledPrevalence/README.md

 the maximum estimation performance (low uncertainty and estimation error) while keeping the total amount of tests low.
-In the package there are functions to simulate study outcomes, optimize the study design, and finally analyze the results of a pooled study to retrieve the relative prevalence estimates.
+In the package there are functions to simulate study outcomes, optimize the study design, and finally, analyze the results of a pooled study to retrieve the prevalence estimates.
 The package is based on a Bayesian framework, with the possibility to perform a full hierarchical analysis including uncertainty due to the sensitivity in acquiring the testing material.
 The package was developed at the occasion of the COVID-19 pandemic, but can be utilized in every laboratory based prevalence study.

-This package is produced as a companion to the following guideline from the European Center for Disease Prevention and Control:
+This package is produced as a companion to the following guidance from the European Center for Disease Prevention and Control:
 <https://www.ecdc.europa.eu/sites/default/files/documents/Methodology-estimating-point-prevalence%20-SARS-CoV-2-infection-pooled-RT-PCR-testing.pdf>.